Daniel Saidi's Blog

 to get started with.

-I have a license for ReSharper at work.
-It’s a really nice utility that helps me
+I have a license for R# at work.
+It’s a really nice utility that helps me save a

-save a lot of time.
-Besides providing a lot of handy shortcuts and extensions to
+lot of time.
+Besides providing a lot of shortcuts and extensions to Visual Studio,

 I am currently playing around with developing an adventure board game in XNA, in